kashrtx/GlassOS/README.md

 GlassOS is a desktop environment simulation built entirely in Python using PySide6 (Qt for Python).
 It provides a Windows-inspired user interface with a modern, glass-like aesthetic.

-The goal of this project is to demonstrate that it's possible to create a functional, visually appealing desktop environment using Python — making it accessible for learning, experimentation, and customization.
+The goal of this project is to demonstrate that it's possible to create a functional, visually appealing desktop environment using Python, making it accessible for learning, experimentation, and customization.

 ### ✨ Key Features